-Maybe not everyone at your company is a Lightstep Observability user.
-How do you share useful information from Lightstep Observability with them when you’re in the middle of an incident?
+Maybe not everyone at your company is a Cloud Observability user.
+How do you share useful information from Cloud Observability with them when you’re in the middle of an incident?
 And how do you keep a record from that period of time that can be shared with everybody?

-When you integrate Lightstep Observability with Slack, you can copy a link to a specific Explorer query, Trace View page, or Stream, post it into any Slack channel in your workspace, and all the pertinent info from that page displays in the Slack channel.
+When you integrate Cloud Observability with Slack, you can copy a link to a specific Explorer query or Trace View page, post it into any Slack channel in your workspace, and all the pertinent info from that page displays in the Slack channel.

-To send these previews, users must authorize Lightstep Observability to send information on behalf of themselves to Slack.
-Once authorized, the “unfurling” of the content (as opposed to just showing the URL into Lightstep Observability) can be seen by any Slack user in the sender’s workspace.
+To send these previews, users must authorize Cloud Observability to send information on behalf of themselves to Slack.
+Once authorized, the “unfurling” of the content (as opposed to just showing the URL into Cloud Observability) can be seen by any Slack user in the sender’s workspace.

 Authorization is required only for posting the content.
 Anyone in your workspace can view the post.

-Now you can visit Explorer, a Trace, or a Stream, copy the URL, and paste it into a Slack channel, and the preview displays to everyone in that channel.
+Now you can visit Explorer or a Trace, copy the URL, and paste it into a Slack channel, and the preview displays to everyone in that channel.

-If a user that hasn’t authorized tries to send a page URL, Slack asks them to authorize the Lightstep Observability integration.
+If a user who hasn’t authorized tries to send a page URL, Slack asks them to authorize the Cloud Observability integration.

 If they click No, then only the URL is posted to the channel.

-If they click Yes, allow, they go through the authorization process and the workspace is listed as a Slack integration on their Account Settings page.
+If they click Yes, allow, they go through the authorization process.

 Follow these steps to revoke access: